Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppBasic/ReadmeFiles/TroubleShooting.md

 ### Some projects don't load in Visual Studio

 This might be because you have not installed all the required components from Visual Studio.
-You need to add the **.NET Mutli-platform App UI development** [workload](https://learn.microsoft.com/visualstudio/install/modify-visual-studio), in the Visual Studio Installer.
+You need to add the **.NET Multi-platform App UI development** [workload](https://learn.microsoft.com/visualstudio/install/modify-visual-studio), in the Visual Studio Installer.

 ### The project you want is not built